BedlaminGoliath/reading-notes/class3.md

 # Git with it
 Git is a form of a VSC(version control system) which allows the user to revisit past versions of a file by taking a "snapshot" of previous saves, without mudding up the save folder.
 This helps a user back track to make changes to a earlier "save" or to revert back to the past snapshot all together, perhaps because it was better off before it "jumped the shark".
 Tnis feature is great help against a corrupt file messing up the file after a certain point, with Git the team (or individual) would be able to revert back prior to the problems focal point.

-there is 3 version controls:
+there are 3 version controls:
 - Local version control *saves versions on users hard disk* for singular use.

 - Centralized Version Control *This allows team or group to view and edit a file and collaborate*